fission-codes/spec/car-pool/car-mirror/SPEC.md

 A Bloom filter MAY be a length that is not a power of two.
 This is NOT RECOMMENDED since it incurs [rejection sampling](https://en.wikipedia.org/wiki/Rejection_sampling) overhead.

 This case uses the nearest rounded power of two as in [3.4.1.1](#3411-power-of-two).
-If the sampled number is less than $m$, then use it MUST be used as the index.
-If the number is larger, then the right shift the unmasked number, take the required number of bits (e.g. via AND-mask) and check again.
+If the sampled number is less than $m$, then it MUST be used as the index.
+If the number is larger, then right shift the unmasked number, take the required number of bits (e.g. via AND-mask) and check again.
 Repeat this process until the number of digits is exhausted.

 If none of the samples succeeds, a new hash MUST be generated and this process begun again.
 Hash generation MUST be performed via [XXH3](https://cyan4973.github.io/xxHash/) with the rehashing generation used as a seed (a simple counter).